The world is huge

 Best Earning Options for Each Airline

-Allegiant: Allegiant World Mastercard gets three points per dollar for Allegiant charges, two points per dollar on dining charges
+Allegiant: The Allegiant World Mastercard earns three points per dollar on Allegiant charges and two points per dollar on dining charges.

-Delta: Delta SkyMiles AmEx gets two miles per dollar on Delta charges and on dining.
-Delta SkyMiles Reserve AmEx, three miles per dollar on Delta charges
+Delta: Delta SkyMiles AmEx gets two miles per dollar on Delta charges and dining.
+Delta SkyMiles Reserve AmEx gets three miles per dollar on Delta charges.

-Frontier: Frontier Mastercard gets five points per dollar on Frontier chares, three points per dollar on dining.
+Frontier: Frontier Mastercard gets five points per dollar on Frontier charges and three points per dollar on dining.

-Hawaiian: Hawaiian Mastercard gets three miles per dollar on Hawaiian charges, two points per dollar on dining, at supermarkets, and on gasoline and oil.
+Hawaiian: Hawaiian Mastercard gets three miles per dollar on Hawaiian charges and two points per dollar on dining, supermarkets, and gasoline and oil.

-JetBlue: JetBlue Plus Mastercard earns 6 points per dollar on JetBlue charges; two points per dollar on dining and supermarkets.
+JetBlue: JetBlue Plus Mastercard earns 6 points per dollar on JetBlue charges and two points per dollar on dining and supermarkets.

 Southwest: Southwest Rapid Rewards Plus gets two points per dollar on Southwest charges.